The Contribution Report is the employer’s responsibility. It details the employees for whom you report and remit contributions.

 - Hours worked one pay cycle but paid in the following pay cycle should be reported on the next contribution report.

 Exception: There is a Supplemental Earnings Code for your coaches or supplemental employees that allows their contributions to be reported on a regular payroll report with extra days and hours.
-This only works if you are using the same pay date, also known as reporting date in eSERS.
+This only works if you are using the same pay date in eSERS.